Help Desk Manager: Kevin Saunders

 PC Support Technician: Brendan Gannon

 Brendan joined the Help Desk team in March of 2008.
-He is a recent graduate of Dutchess Community College with a degree in computer information management.
+He is a graduate of Dutchess Community College with a degree in computer information management.
 He is never afraid to jump into something new.
 He is an avid Star Wars fan and enjoys collecting memorabilia and making replica props from the movie.

 PC Support Technician: Amanda Ojie

 Amanda became a member of the Help Desk staff in September 2013.
 She is a SUNY New Paltz alumni with a BS in Computer Science and is excited to return to the campus family after working as a computer technician in Vassar Hospital.
 Amanda is known for her kindness and diligence.
 Her hobbies include traveling, reading, and trying new recipes.

 PC Support Technician: Maxwell Kenney